Ayushtiwari46/Ayushtiwari46/README.md

 - 👋 Hi, I’m @Ayushtiwari46
 - 👀 I’m interested in ...
-Codes,Patches,Mods
+Codes,Patches,Mods And Commands too
 - 🌱 I’m currently learning ...
 Almost Everything
-- 💞️ I’m looking to collaborate on .......
-- 📫 How to reach me ...
-Dm me for Queries

 <!---
 Ayushtiwari46/Ayushtiwari46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.